 The buses were trialed on the Number 9 route in Dublin City and on the Number 207a route in Cork City allowing performance analysis over a range of topographical conditions.

-A new grant scheme has been established by the government to support the uptake of electric vehicles (EVs) in Ireland’s small public service vehicles (SPSV) industry (taxi, hackney, limousine).
+A grant scheme has been established by the Department of Transport, Tourism and Sport to support the uptake of electric vehicles (EVs) in Ireland’s small public service vehicle (SPSV) industry (taxis/hackneys/limousines).

-Applications for the grant should be made directly to the National Transport Authority (NTA).
-The application form and supporting grant scheme guidance documents are available to download from the NTA website
+Applications for the grant should be made directly the National Transport Authority (NTA).
+The application form and supporting grant scheme guidance documents are available to download from the NTA website or alternatively, please follow the direct links provided:

 Home charger grant scheme: This grant scheme allows you to claim up to €600 off the purchase and installation of a home charger.
 The price of charging your EV at home can cost as little as €2 using cheaper night rate electricity (costs vary by vehicle and electricity supplier) and will be added to your normal electricity bill.